Christoph16478/iq/iq_python.md

 ----

-**What are great resources to stay up-to-date on python?**
+## **What are great resources to stay up-to-date on python?**

 To stay up-to-date on Python 3 and the latest trends in the Python ecosystem, you can explore the following resources:

 1. Python.org: The official website of the Python programming language, python.org, provides news, updates, and announcements about the Python language and its development.
 It offers information on new releases, features, and upcoming events.
-Visit: https://www.python.org/
+Visit: [https://www.python.org/](https://www.python.org/)

 2. Python Weekly: Python Weekly is a curated newsletter that delivers the latest Python news, articles, tutorials, libraries, and tools directly to your inbox every week.
 It covers a wide range of Python-related topics and keeps you informed about the latest developments.
-You can subscribe at: https://www.pythonweekly.com/
+You can subscribe at: [https://www.pythonweekly.com/](https://www.pythonweekly.com/)

 3. Real Python: Real Python is an online platform that offers tutorials, articles, and resources for Python developers of all levels.
 It covers various Python topics, including new features, best practices, libraries, and frameworks.
-Explore it at: https://realpython.com/
+Explore it at: [https://realpython.com/](https://realpython.com/)

 4. Python subreddit (r/python): The Python subreddit (r/python) is a vibrant community where Python enthusiasts share news, projects, articles, and discussions related to Python.
 It is an excellent resource to stay updated, ask questions, and engage with the Python community.
-Access it here: https://www.reddit.com/r/python/
+Access it here: [https://www.reddit.com/r/python/](https://www.reddit.com/r/python/)

 5. Python Software Foundation (PSF) Blog: The Python Software Foundation's official blog provides updates and news about Python, including new releases, events, conferences, and community initiatives.
-Stay updated by visiting: https://pyfound.blogspot.com/
+Stay updated by visiting: [https://pyfound.blogspot.com/](https://pyfound.blogspot.com/)

 6. Python Bytes Podcast: Python Bytes is a podcast that discusses the latest news, developments, and trends in the Python ecosystem.
 Hosted by Michael Kennedy and Brian Okken, it provides insightful discussions and recommendations.
-You can listen to episodes at: https://pythonbytes.fm/
+You can listen to episodes at: [https://pythonbytes.fm/](https://pythonbytes.fm/)

 7. PyCon Videos: PyCon is a conference for the Python community, and they make their recorded talks and presentations available on their website.
 You can find a wide range of videos covering various Python topics and stay up-to-date with the latest trends.
-Access it here: https://www.youtube.com/user/PyConTV
+Access it here: [https://www.youtube.com/user/PyConTV](https://www.youtube.com/user/PyConTV)

 8. Towards Data Science - Python: Towards Data Science is a popular platform for data science and machine learning articles.
 Their Python section covers tutorials, best practices, and updates related to Python in the context of data science and machine learning.
-Explore it at: https://towardsdatascience.com/tagged/python
+Explore it at: [https://towardsdatascience.com/tagged/python](https://towardsdatascience.com/tagged/python)

 By regularly following these resources, you can stay informed about Python 3, new features, best practices, libraries, and emerging trends in the Python community.

 ----

-**What is Python?
+## **What is Python?
 What are the benefits of using Python?**

 Python is a high-level, interpreted, general-purpose programming language.
 Being a general-purpose language, it can be used to build almost any type of application with the right tools/libraries.

 Additionally, python supports objects, modules, threads, exception-handling, and automatic memory management which help in modelling real-world problems and building applications to solve these problems.

 Benefits of using Python:
-Python is a general-purpose programming language that has a simple, easy-to-learn syntax that emphasizes readability and therefore reduces the cost of program maintenance.
-Moreover, the language is capable of scripting, is completely open-source, and supports third-party packages encouraging modularity and code reuse.
+- Python is a general-purpose programming language that has a simple, easy-to-learn syntax that emphasizes.
+- Readability and therefore reduces the cost of program maintenance.
+- Moreover, the language is capable of scripting, is completely open-source, and supports third-party packages encouraging modularity and code reuse.
-Its high-level data structures, combined with dynamic typing and dynamic binding, attract a huge community of developers for Rapid Application Development and deployment.
+- Its high-level data structures, combined with dynamic typing and dynamic binding, attract a huge community of developers for Rapid Application Development and deployment.

 ----

-**What is a dynamically typed language?**
+## **What is a dynamically typed language?**

 Before we understand a dynamically typed language, we should learn about what typing is.
 Typing refers to type-checking in programming languages.
 In a strongly-typed language, such as Python, "1" + 2 will result in a type error since these languages don't allow for "type-coercion" (implicit conversion of data types).

 On the other hand, a weakly-typed language, such as Javascript, will simply output "12" as result.

-Type-checking can be done at two stages -
+Type-checking can be done at two stages:

-Static - Data Types are checked before execution.
+## **Static** - Data Types are checked before execution.

-Dynamic - Data Types are checked during execution.
+## **Dynamic** - Data Types are checked during execution.

 Python is an interpreted language, executes each statement line by line and thus type-checking is done on the fly, during execution.
 Hence, Python is a Dynamically Typed Language.

 ----

-**What is an Interpreted language?**
+## **What is an Interpreted language?**

 An Interpreted language executes its statements line by line.
 Languages such as Python, Javascript, R, PHP, and Ruby are prime examples of Interpreted languages.
 Programs written in an interpreted language runs directly from the source code, with no intermediary compilation step.

 ----

-**What is PEP 8 and why is it important?**
+## **What is PEP 8 and why is it important?**

 PEP stands for Python Enhancement Proposal.
 A PEP is an official design document providing information to the Python community, or describing a new feature for Python or its processes.

 PEP 8 is especially important since it documents the style guidelines for Python Code.
 Apparently contributing to the Python open-source community requires you to follow these style guidelines sincerely and strictly.

 ----

-**What is Scope in Python?**
+## **What is Scope in Python?**

 Every object in Python functions within a scope.
 A scope is a block of code where an object in Python remains relevant.
 Namespaces uniquely identify all the objects inside a program.
 However, these namespaces also have a scope defined for them where you could use their objects without any prefix.

 A few examples of scope created during code execution in Python are as follows:
 - A local scope refers to the local objects available in the current function.
 - A global scope refers to the objects available throughout the code execution since their inception.
 - A module-level scope refers to the global objects of the current module accessible in the program.